Large deviations principle for sub-Riemannian random walks: Background and setup

 That is, the group $G$ has a family of dilations which is adapted to its stratified structure.
-Actually $D_{a}$ is the unique Lie group automorphism corresponding to $\delta_a$.
+Actually, $D_{a}$ is the unique Lie group automorphism corresponding to $\delta_a$ in the sense that $dD_{a}=\delta_{a}$.
 On a homogeneous Carnot group $\mathbb{R}^{N}$ the dilation $D_{a}$ can be described explicitly by

 where $\sigma_{j} \in\{1,\ldots,r\}$ is called the \emph{homogeneity} of $x_{j}$, with